-People get facials for different reasons: some people want those horrible blackheads out!
-Others start taking care of their skin in their 20s to preserve a youthful look.
-Older people want some help with anti-again regimens.
-And then there are the people who just want to relax and be pampered.
+People get facials for different reasons: While some people want to remove those horrible blackheads, others want some help with an anti-again regimen.
+And, then there are the people who just want to relax and be pampered.

 A facial is essentially a multi-step skin treatment that is one of the best ways to take care of your skin.
 A facial cleanses, exfoliates, and nourishes the skin, promoting a clear, well-hydrated complexion and can help your skin look younger.
 You also receive advice on the best way to take care of your skin.
 A facial works best when it is part of an on-going program of skin care.

-It is best to find an experienced, knowledgeable licensed esthetician who has special training in skin care and is knowledgeable, fastidious, and passionate about her work.
+It is best to find an experienced, knowledgeable licensed esthetician who has special training in skin care and is knowledgeable, fastidious, and passionate about their work.
 Legally, a cosmetologist is allowed to give facials, but their primary training is in hair, so they might not be the best choice.
 There is also a trend toward dual-licensed therapists, where the person is licensed to give both massage and facials.
-Be on the lookout for this in a resort setting, especially if you'd rather go to someone who gives facials all the time.
+Be on the lookout for this in a resort setting, especially if you'd rather go to someone who only specializes in facials.

 The Basic Steps of a Facial

-- Preparations.
 Usually, the esthetician offers a wrap that goes around your body and underneath your arms, then closes with velcro.
 She leaves the room so you can put it on in privacy.
 Some people remove all their clothes before putting on the wrap, some leave their pants on, and some even leave their bra on and put the straps underneath their arms.
-And at some spas, you are invited to take off some or all of your clothes and get between the sheets.
-Don't worry too much ------ the esthetician will let you know the protocol where you are.
+At some spas, you are invited to take off some or all of your clothes and get between the sheets.
+The esthetician will let you know the protocol where you are.

-- Cleansing.
-Usually, the esthetician starts by wrapping your hair with a towel or headband to keep product off of it.
+Usually, the esthetician starts by wrapping your hair with a towel or headband to keep products off of it.
 The first step is thorough cleansing, using cotton pads, esthetician wipes or sponges.
 Most professional facials do a double-cleanse.

-- Skin Analysis and Cleansing.
-Depending on whether you have make-up on, the esthetician might look at your skin under a bright lamp first, or covers your eyes and looks at your skin through a brightly lit magnifying lamp.
+Depending on whether you have makeup on, the esthetician might look at your skin under a bright lamp first, or covers your eyes and looks at your skin through a brightly lit magnifying lamp.
 She is determining your basic skin type (dry, oily, combination, sensitive or normal) and skin conditions (acne, blackheads, whiteheads, aging, sun-damage, dehydration, etc.).
 The esthetician then chooses the appropriate products and treatments and consults with you about what he or she sees and recommends.

-- Exfoliation using a mechanical or chemical exfoliant.
+Exfoliating the skin uses mechanical or chemical substances.
 Mechanical exfoliants have a gritty texture that rubs away the surface dead skin cells.
 This type of exfoliation usually happens during the steam.
 Chemical exfoliation uses enzymes and acids to loosen the bond between skin cells.
 A gentle enzyme treatment can be done during the steam.
 Stronger chemical peels, which vary in intensity, can be a stand-alone treatment or part of the facial.
 It is not generally an "upgrade" and done in a series.
-It is not done with steam.

 - Facial massage using classic strokes like effleurage to both relax you and stimulate your skin and facial muscles.

-- Facial mask targeted to your skin type (dry, oily, combination, sensitive, mature) and condition.
+A mask is targeted to your skin type (dry, oily, combination, sensitive, mature) and condition.
 During the facial, the esthetician should stay in the room and give you a scalp massage or some other service.
 If they leave the room to let you "relax," don't go back.

-- Final application of toner, serums, moisturizer, and sunscreen if it's daytime.
+An application of toner, serums, moisturizer, and sunscreen if it's daytime is given.

 Variations on the Classic European Facial

 You might look at all the different facials offered at on a spa menu and feel confused about which one to pick.
 Do you want an anti-aging facial, an oxygen facial, a collagen facial or a deep-cleansing facial?
-Don't worry too much.
-They are all variations on the classic European facial.
+Don't worry too much though.
+There are variations on the classic European facial.
 The names are usually determined by the different skin care lines.
 If you pick the wrong facial for your skin, a good esthetician will advise you in the treatment room and change the treatment to something suited for your skin.

 Variations on the classic European facial include the mini-facial (a 30-minute treatment that usually skips extractions).
 Use a line formulated for mature skin, with ingredients like vitamin C, and you have an anti-aging facial.
 It's an oxygen facial when a mist of pure oxygen is part of the treatment, or the products are formulated to deliver oxygen to the dermis.
 It's a collagen facial (also anti-aging) when special collagen sheets are placed on the skin.
 An acne facial will pay special attention to extractions.
 A photo facial is a separate light treatment to achieve specific results like boosting collagen or treating acne.